-Earthen Plug No. 4 was not included in the original design of the project but was added to the proposed features during construction.
-It is located along the Small Bayou LaPointe Ridge between Rock Plug 1 and Fill Area 8.
-At some point after construction, the earthen plug was vandalized by cutting a small breach in the earthen embankment.
+Earthen Plug No. 4 is located in Small Bayou LaPointe between Rock Plug 1 and Fill Area 8.
+At some point after construction, the earthen plug was breached by vandals and continues to erode.
 The breach has completely eroded away with a small portion of the earthen plug connecting the north bank.
 Due to the remote location of this structure, any corrective action would require a marsh excavator tracking long distances to make repairs.
 We will continue to work with the landowner and federal sponsor on identifying other areas of the ridge that may be breached or eroded and include these repairs in the first scheduled maintenance event.
-(Appendix B, Photo 7 and 8).
+(Appendix B, Photo 9).